sugarvillela/JSONFormatter2/README.md

 ### Storage:
 * Store any number of JSON items.
-* To save time, don't name stored items.
-Just keep them in the order they were stored.
-* Arrange storage in a stack-like structure.
+* Don't name stored items.
+Keep them in a stack-like structure.
   * Provide push, pop, top, and front/back navigation controls.
 * Display storage size, along with current display position.
 * Use the browser's localStorage for persistence beyond page refresh.